erica-mccormick/wet-extremes-photosynthesis/README.md

-# Code for "Extreme soil wetness from storms commonly leads to photosynthesis reductions"
+# Code and data for "Susceptibility to photosynthesis suppression from extreme storms is highly site-dependent

-Submitted to <i>Nature Ecology and Evolution</i> August, 2024.

-Data will be uploaded to Figshare upon acceptance.
+Accepted in <i>Global Change Biology</i>.
+May, 2025.

 ## Authors: